Owez/stytch/README.md

 ## Project Status

-Feel free contribute or message me to take over this project as it's in maintenance mode as it stands; I'm up for hire!
+Feel free contribute or message me to take over this project as it's in maintenance mode as it stands; I'm for hire!

 ## Licensing